 Even more importantly, synapses are formed at a faster rate during these years than at any other time.
 In fact, the brain creates many more of them than it needs: at age two or three, the brain has up to twice as many synapses as it will have in adulthood (Figure 3).
 These surplus connections are gradually eliminated throughout childhood and adolescence, a process sometimes referred to as blooming and pruning.11

-Source: Corel, JL.
+Source: Adapted from Corel, JL.
 The postnatal development of the human cerebral cortex.
 Cambridge, MA: Harvard University Press; 1975.

 The organization of a child’s brain is affected by early experiences.